Design for Effective Soiling and Water Management for Reliable Performance of Sensors in Vehicles.

 The ultimate idea is to create vehicles where sensors are placed optimally for minimal dirt deposition and the least exposure to water.
 However, if any external cleaning devices are still needed, the position of such systems can be optimized.

 “There will always be a balance between investing in an expensive coating on a surface, or just moving a sensor by a couple of inches.
 We can still help.”
+[Article: The shape of water: how soil and fluid simulation can save OEMs millions]

-Soiling and Water Management using SIMULIA Solutions
+Soiling & Water Management using SIMULIA Solutions

 SIMULIA provides solutions to investigate a wide range of soiling and water management phenomena.
 Using PowerFLOW, one can perform detailed aerodynamics and particle flow simulations to assess vehicle design goals.
 The simulations are performed using PowerFLOW and by displaying the results in PowerVIZ, one can dynamically visualize the release of particles into the airflow and compute the particle trajectories until impingement on the surface.
 It allows the user to include dust, dirt, rock, and water in the simulation, which gives a clear understanding of how vehicles interact with the contaminant particles, hence giving OEMs the opportunity to better manage soiling over the vehicle surface.
 In addition, surface properties can be defined so particles can reflect off surfaces and create complex flow paths through the engine bay or on the vehicle surface.